aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 > 0724662,2019-09-15T20:41:30.455031Z
 >```

 2. Copy and paste the following command as a driver to accept a trip.
 The script will prompt for the 'tripinfo' value.
-Enter the value from the output of the previous python script you just ran as a rider to book a new trip.
+Enter the value (without double quotes) from the output of the previous python script you just ran as a rider to book a new trip.

 ```shell script
 python3 driver-accept-trip.py